beratzorlu/Portfolio-Project-2/README.md

 ### Typography

 [Code Institute](https://codeinstitute.net/ie/)'s recommended approach to choosing fonts on [Google Fonts](https://fonts.google.com/about) was helpful in finding appropriate font families.
-Below is the list of fonts used to stylize the text content of the project;
+Below is the list of fonts used to stylize the text in keeping with the overall theme of ancient Rome;

 - Headings: Gideon Roman (Regular 400)
     ![Gideon Roman](assets/images/gideon-roman.png)